Forrest's pika: Taxonomy

 Forrest's pika belongs to the pika family, Ochotonidae, which consists of small mammals that have short ears, forelimbs very slightly longer than hindlimbs, and no external tail.
 It was first described by the British zoologist Michael Rogers Oldfield Thomas in 1923, who gave it the scientific name Ochotona forresti.
 The taxonomy of the species is unclear.
 It was earlier assigned as a subspecies of the Moupin pika (Ochotona thibetana) by Feag and Kao in 1974, Weston in 1982, and Honacki, Kinman, and Koeppl in 1982.
 It was also assigned to the Royle's pika (Ochotona roylei) by Corbet in 1978, and the steppe pika (Ochotona pusilla) by Ellerman and Morrison-Scott in 1951.
-It is sympatric with the Gaoligong pika (Ochotona gaoligongensis), Ochotona macrotis chinensis, Ochotona gloveri calloceps, Royle's pika and possibly with the Moupin pika, and allopatric with the Royle's pika.
+It is sympatric with Ochotona macrotis chinensis, Ochotona gloveri calloceps, Royle's pika and possibly the Moupin pika, and allopatric with the Royle's pika.
 However, according to morphometric and genetic studies, Forrest's pika is a separate species that is confined to the Gaoligong Mountains.

-The Gaoligong pika and the black pika (Ochotona nigritia) have been treated as separate species, but are now considered to be conspecific, representing a melanistic (dark) colour phase of Forrest's pika.
+The Gaoligong pika (Ochotona gaoligongensis) and the black pika (Ochotona nigritia) have been treated as separate species, but are now considered to be conspecific, representing colour morphs of Forrest's pika.

 O. f. duoxianglaensis is evidently synonymous with the Moupin pika.
 It may also be closely related to the Chinese red pika (Ochotona erythrotis).